 • Overtime and shift premiums

 Why do we care?
 Firstly, if your employees find out they’re not being paid correctly, they will leave!
-And if that doesn’t prompt you into action, HMRC have announced they are spending £26.3 million on national minimum wage compliance this year alone.

 If an employer fails to pay workers national minimum/living wage and the issue is not resolved, they can receive fines of up to £20,000 per worker, chances are most employers can’t afford this, so it is worth keeping your employees happy and keeping the fines at bay by getting it right!
 Employers can also be banned from being a company director for up to 15 years.

-Payroll Penny’s employer tips for NMW/NLW;
+Employer tips for NMW/NLW;

 • Ensure all employee data is correct.
 Inaccurate data such as employee D.O.B can lead to under payment of minimum wage.